rockiger/akiee/backlog.md

 ## BUG Task-Change throws Error, if Task has an URL in it's headline

-## TODO As a Ubuntu user, I want Akiee to resemble Ubuntu's Ambiance them, that I feel Akiee is good integrated in the operating system.
+## TODO As a Ubuntu user, I want Akiee to resemble Ubuntu's Ambiance theme, that I feel Akiee is good integrated in the operating system (Look out for GTK widget factory to view elements of Ambiance theme; "twf" at the cmd).

 acceptance criteria